cloudflightio/cloudflight-platform-spring/README.md

 When projects get bigger, very often also the test cases get more complex (especially intergration tests) which often has negative impact on the compile/build performance.

-In order to have more transparency of how long your tests, the module `platform-test` adds some profiling support on different levels:
+In order to have more transparency of how long your tests, the module `platform-spring-test` adds some profiling support on different levels:

 #### Spring Context